 Wine lovers might be surprised to know that grapes are grown and fermented in the desert of New Mexico, and it would be hard to resist trying some!
 The Casa Rondeña Winery is Albuquerque’s premiere vineyard and tasting room, located in the northern part of the city.

-The Calvin family started their vineyard in the 1990s after some years of living in Spain and learning to appreciate a good bottle.
+The Calvin family started their vineyard in the 1990s after years of living in Spain and learning to appreciate a good bottle.
 Their creations have been hugely successful and even award-winning, with their Meritage Red having won 11 gold and double-gold medals in recent years alone.
 Their Riesling blends have won Best of Show in the New Mexico State Wine Competition.

-What is Albuquerque, New Mexico known for?
+What is Albuquerque, New Mexico, known for?

 Is Albuquerque, New Mexico worth visiting?

 Albuquerque is a hidden gem of a destination, as it’s not on the top of every traveler’s to-do list, yet is filled with fascinating things to do.
 In this fun city, there is beautiful natural scenery, unique cultural heritage and history, and tasty Southwestern food.